Rishi-Rahul/Solar-System-game/README.md

 1. Open the website.

-2. Browse through the planets and read about them.

-3. Follow the tutorial if you're new to the website.
+2. Follow the tutorial if you're new to the website.

 4. Try the quiz mode and see how much you know about the Solar System.